fabian13a/first-repository/README.md

 # first-repository
-program with the example of convertions
+.
+Program with the example of convertions
+.
+Program with the example of palindrom